 5. Ensure you have your website and all your social profiles properly setup.

 Setup comes first – and should start with a professional domain name for your website, and an email address to match.
 You can decide to have a single page site or something bigger.
 With your social media profiles – setup includes you bio, picture, customised background and banners.
 You need to use one of those professionally taken pictures of you and a bio (short for Twitter, longer for LinkedIn and Google Plus) which communicates what makes you unique – your skills, expertise, experience, and personality.
 And definitely write in the first person!
 Once you have that, you need activity – posts that are frequent enough, recent and relevant to your niche.
 Remember tailor these to your audience, not your peers.
 Think about the impression you are making when people Google you and your various social profiles show up.
+For example, the owner of this Independent Financial Advisor company, (our wonderful client and Loyalty Club member Loch Fyne Financial) has built up excellent personal reviews, which are a key selling point for his companies services.

 6. Be a writer – or create video content – or do both